khashayarghamati/ClickCount/README.md

-# ClickCount
+# Django-ClickCount

-Number of click on every views and urls, it also monitor user's spend time in all urls [developing]
+Number of click on every views and urls, it also monitor user's spent times in all urls.